TaharSahli22/TaharSahli22/README.md

 ## 🚀 About Me

-- 🔭 Currently working on: Face ID login system using Qt + OpenCV
 - 🌱 Learning: Advanced C++, cybersecurity concepts, system design
 - 💡 Interested in: Cybersecurity, backend systems, and AI integration
-- 🎯 Goal: Become a strong cybersecurity/software engineer and land top internships
+- 🎯 Goal: Become a strong cybersecurity engineer and land top internships
 - 🧠 I like solving problems and building practical projects from scratch

 ---